G. William Skinner

-Early life
+Early life and education

 Skinner was born on February 14, 1925, in Oakland, California.
-His father, John James Skinner was a pharmacologist and his mother, Eunice Engle Skinner, taught music and became the director of music education for the Berkeley school system; his sister, Jane Skinner Hardester, became a noted choral conductor.
-Skinner spent two years at Deep Springs College, a small college founded to educate small cohorts of young men into the life of the mind in a self-sufficient, disciplined manner.
+His father, John James Skinner, was a pharmacologist and his mother, Eunice Engle Skinner, taught music and became the director of music education for the Berkeley school system; his sister, Jane Skinner Hardester, became a noted choral conductor.
+Skinner spent two years at Deep Springs College, a small college founded in 1917 by electricity tycoon and philanthropist L. L. Nunn to educate small cohorts of young men into the life of the mind in a self-sufficient, disciplined manner.
+Julian Haynes Steward, an American anthropologist best known for his role in developing theories of cultural ecology, is an early graduate of this institution and undertook a career in anthropology.

 After Deep Springs, he joined the Navy V-12 Program in 1943, then attended the U.S. Navy Oriental Language School for 18 months at the University of Colorado, Boulder, where he studied Chinese.
-In 1946, Skinner headed for Cornell University to complete his B.A. degree.
-He graduated in the following year with his B.A. (with distinction) in Far Eastern Studies, and remained there for his Ph.D. in anthropology (1954) under the supervision of Lauriston Sharp.
+The language school he attended was formerly named the Navy Japanese Language School, which, during wartime, staffed many Japanese American instructors that trained U.S. Navy and Marinal personnel for duty in the Pacific.
+In 1944, the school was renamed the U.S. Navy Oriental Language School to include courses in Chinese, Russian, and Malay.
+The contract between the Navy and the University of Colorado concluded on June 15, 1946.
+These shifts in the program's focus and operations account for Skinner's enrollment in the Chinese section.